 1) Live attenuated vaccine (SA 14-14-2 strain).
 In China, the first dose is given subcutaneously at age 8 months, followed by a booster dose at 2 years of age.
 In some areas, an additional booster is offered at 6–7 years of age.
-However, protection for several years may be achieved also with a single dose of this vaccine and in many countries, one dose without subsequent boosters is recommended.
+However, protection for several years may be achieved with a single dose of this vaccine, and in many countries one dose without subsequent boosters is recommended.

 4) Live chimeric vaccine (with yellow fever 17D as backbone).
-A single dose is recommended; the need and timing of a possible booster dose has not yet been determined
+A single dose is recommended; the need for and timing of a possible booster dose have not yet been determined

 Adverse reactions: Occasional mild local or systemic reactions